toolblaster/toolblaster/README.md

 🧠 The Philosophy

-Toolblaster was born from a simple frustration: essential digital utilities and financial calculators are often over-engineered, riddled with ads, or hidden behind paywalls.
-We believe that managing daily priorities, executing deep work, or planning your long-term wealth shouldn't require a subscription or compromise your privacy.
+Toolblaster was born from a simple frustration: essential digital utilities and financial calculators are often over-engineered, riddled with invasive ads, or hidden behind monthly paywalls.
+We believe that managing daily priorities, executing deep focus work, or planning your long-term compound wealth shouldn't require a subscription or compromise your personal privacy.

 Our Core Pillars: